How to Be a Champion for the Lord

 05/05/21 – 05/22/21

-Prayer: Lord, instill in me the patience necessary to wait upon You to fulfill the calling You have on my life.
+Prayer: Lord, thank You for the example of David’s humility and trust in You.
+Give me the patience to wait upon Your timing for my life as he did.
 I pray in the name of Jesus.
 Amen.